N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

 Nicholas P: Drew up desired UI design of the website and a small lesson on intelligent decision making by a computer.

 Nick R: Learned about game trees and how game AI works thanks to Nicholas P's presentation of how we will immplement AI in out project.

+Tyler C: Started to get deeper into specifying what exact features our product will include.
+Drew up many UI designs and identified our systems requirements.

 ### Project Perspective
 1. Appreciations